128technology/docs/docs/config_ha.md

 Adding a second node requires configuring another *node* container within the router.
 This node will contain one or more *shared interfaces*, which will protect the router from failure modes when interfaces, links, or a node fails.
 Configuring shared interfaces is covered later in this document.

-Follow the setps in [Non-forwarding HA Interfaces](config_non_forwarding_ha_interfaces.md) in order to provision an interface to connect between peer 128T nodes.
+Follow the setps in [Non-forwarding HA Interfaces](config_non_forwarding_ha_interfaces.md) in order to provision an interface to connect between peer SSR nodes.

 ## Configuring the Shared Interface(s)
 For systems configured prior to release 5.4, Dual Node High Availability is configured using a shared MAC interface, and is described below.
 For systems configured on release 5.4 and later, High Availability can be configured using VRRP.
 See [High Availability Using VRRP](#high-availability-using-vrrp) for information about using VRRP for dual-node failover.